kshetline/aw-clock/README.md

 Having a back-up weather data source is still, therefore, a good idea.
 For that there are three options:

 1. Get an API key for [Weatherbit.io via RapidAPI](https://rapidapi.com/weatherbit/api/weather).
 You can get a free key, but with a hard maximum of 125 API calls allowed per day, that will only be good for occasional back-up service, not full-time weather information (it takes multiple API calls to get a full forecast).
 The US$10/month Pro plan is more than sufficient, however.
-With a Weatherbit.io API key, you'll also be able to handle geolocation (turning GPS latitude/longitude into city/place names) without needing to set up a Google API key.
+With a Weatherbit.io API key, you’ll also be able to handle geolocation (turning GPS latitude/longitude into city/place names) without needing to set up a Google API key.

 2. *If you already have* a Dark Sky API key, you can use that.
 Unfortunately, Dark Sky has announced that they have joined Apple, and they will no long accept new sign-ups for API keys.
 Further, even if you currently have an API key, it will cease to work at the end of 2021.
 (This software will itself switch off access to Dark Sky in December 2021.)
-One reason I'm sad to see Dark Sky go away is that the free plan allows 1000 API calls per day, and one single API call is all that's needed to get a full forecast.
+One reason I’m sad to see Dark Sky go away is that the free plan allows 1000 API calls per day, and one single API call is all that’s needed to get a full forecast.

-3. There's a limited capability in this software to fall back on using my personal RapidAPI/Weatherbit.io account, but depending on how much traffic I get, there's no guarantee that this back-up will always be there.
+3. There’s a limited capability in this software to fall back on using my personal RapidAPI/Weatherbit.io account, but depending on how much traffic I get, there’s no guarantee that this back-up will always be there.

 ### Time keeping